 In addition, Minnesota suburbs, like many local governments nationwide, use zoning to curate which types of people can move to town.
 This is an inappropriate use of government power and tramples on property rights and fair housing principles.

-To address these interrelated problems, HF 3256 proposes to empower local governments fiscally in exchange for limits on their ability to force developers into using PUDs, either as an explicit requirement or by setting minimum lot sizes uneconomically high so that land value can be unlocked only via a PUD.
+To address these interrelated problems, HF 2235 proposes to empower local governments fiscally in exchange for limiting their ability to force developers into using PUDs.